nju-cn-course/nju-network-labs/content/ch04/preparation.md

   └─...
 ```

-> [!WARNING]
+{% hint style="warning" %}
-> All of your modifications should be done on the files under your directory `lab_6`.
+All of your modifications should be done on the files under your directory `lab_6`.
 We will check and compare the **git commits** to judge the originality of your work.
 So remember to commit every time you complete one small task.
+{% endhint %}